Test fired successfully, BrahMos dazzles at the Andaman and Nicobar archipelago

 The aircraft, belonging to Thanjavur-based Tigersharks squadron, took off from a frontline airbase in Punjab and it was refuelled mid-air before the missile was released, they said.

-The test firing of the missile came in the midst of India''s bitter border standoff with China in eastern Ladakh.
+The test-firing of the missile came in the midst of India's bitter border standoff with China in eastern Ladakh.

 The missile was fired after the Su-30 MKI aircraft travelled for over three hours covering a "significantly long distance", the officials said.